vedph/pythia/docs/example.md

 where a structure named `lg` is defined for each `lg` element, whatever its position in the document.
 Its value is equal to the value of its `n` attribute.

-Finally there are a number of ghost structures, used to provide additional metadata to the tokens they include.
+Finally there are a number of _ghost structures_, used to provide additional metadata to the tokens they include.
 For instance:

 ```json
 {